Air Travel With a Pet

 Research pet immigration rules

 Each country has different requirements concerning health documentation and vaccinations for cats, dogs, and other animals entering the country.
 Government websites are the best (most current, accurate, and authoritative) source of information.
-The pet importation category of ARK's link directory can help.

 Research airlines